Saw (franchise): Story

-Saw VI begins with Hoffman setting up a game as per John's instructions left in a box for Jill during Saw V. This game centers on health insurance executive William Easton, who oversees a team responsible for rejecting two-thirds of all insurance claims.
+Saw VI begins with Hoffman setting up a game as per John's instructions left in a box for Jill during Saw V. This game centers on the health insurance executive, William, who oversees a team responsible for rejecting two-thirds of all insurance claims.
 As William progresses through four tests, he saves as many people as he can and learns the error of his ways, which inherently "kill" the rejected.
 His last test is a test of forgiveness by the family of Harold Abbott, whom William refused a claim.
 Harold's son ultimately chooses to kill William with hydrofluoric acid.
-Meanwhile, Agent Erickson and the previously-thought-dead Agent Lindsey Perez search for Agent Strahm with Hoffman's assistance.
+Meanwhile, Agent Erickson and the previously thought-dead Agent Lindsey Perez search for Agent Strahm with Hoffman's assistance.
 Finding irregularities in previous murder scenes, Perez and Erickson discover Hoffman's identity, but he kills them before they can go public with it.
-Hoffman travels back to the site of Easton's tests, where Jill attacks him to obey John's final request.
+Hoffman travels back to the site of William's tests, where Jill attacks him to obey John's final request.
 She leaves him in a new trap John has left behind and does not leave a key for him to free himself.
 He is able to manipulate the trap and escapes wounded.

 Saw 3D picks up with Jill and Hoffman battling for control of John's legacy.
 As Jill enters protective custody and makes Hoffman's identity public, Hoffman sets up a new game involving skinheads to find a way to Jill.
 Meanwhile, Bobby Dagen, a fraud who has written a book about escaping a Jigsaw trap he never experienced, is captured and forced to confront people who knew that he lied about being in a trap.
 Three of Bobby's friends die and his test concludes with him being forced to re-enact the trap he claimed to have escaped.
 He fails, causing the death of his wife.
-Meanwhile, Hoffman has posed as a corpse and killed several officers to infiltrate the police station.
+Meanwhile, Hoffman poses as a corpse and kills several officers to infiltrate the police station.
 He finds and kills Jill using the reverse bear trap.
-Hoffman attempts to leave town but is captured by Dr. Lawrence Gordon and his accomplices, then placed in the bathroom from the first film.
-John is revealed to have saved Lawrence after his game and, in return, Lawrence helped him with subsequent traps.
+Hoffman attempts to leave town but is captured by Lawrence and his accomplices, then placed in the bathroom from Saw.
 Lawrence leaves Hoffman shackled in the bathroom to die.